rogerbarrow/EKS_Infrastructure_Terraform_GithubActions/README.md

 Automate Infrastructure: Use Terraform and GitHub Actions to provision an EKS cluster.
 Automate Application Deployment: Use ArgoCD to monitor the application repository and deploy updates to the EKS cluster automatically.

+# Pre-requisites
+GitHub account to create repositories.
+AWS account with permissions to create EKS resources.
+AWS CLI installed and configured on your local machine. kubectl installed for Kubernetes cluster management.